Proton-number/Proton-number/README.md

 # Hi there 👋, I'm Favour Adebimpe

 - 🔭 I’m currently working on **building static landing page using HTML, CSS and Reactjs**
-- 🤔 I’m looking for help with **structure learning resource and reactjs buddies**
+- 🤔 I’m looking for help with **structure learning the indept of ReactJs with things like fetching web api with hooks and animation with framer-motion**
 - 💬 Ask me about **myself and what I do**

 <h3 align="left">How to reach me:</h3>